 REAR SILENCER.
-2T pre 2015 only.
-If the bike is noisy fit new packing.
+2T EVO If the bike is noisy fit new packing.
 Change the silencer rubber bobbin if more than 1 year old (Pre 2015 only).
 Do not lift your bike from the silencer as that is what breaks the bobbin.

-SUMP.
-Remove sump plate and press back to it's original position if it is stressed or bent towards the engine.
+SUMP Remove sump plate and press back to its original position if it is stressed or bent towards the engine.

-RADIATOR HOSES.
-If yours is more than 1 year old I advise changing the radiator hoses, do not over tighten clips.
+RADIATOR HOSES If yours are more than one year old we advise changing the radiator hoses.
+Do not over tighten clips.

-SUSPENSION.
-Set up as per handbook.
+SUSPENSION Set up as per handbook.

-FUEL TANK.
-NOT 2017 model.
-We have some customers that are concerned about the fuel capacity of the Evo so we have a solution for them or for any trials bike.
+FUEL TANK (NOT 2017-18 model) We have some customers that are concerned about the fuel capacity of the Evo so we have a solution for them or for any trials bike.
 Below is a photo of an extra fuel tank for the Beta Evo for events like the SSDT.
 It holds an extra 1.1 litres of fuel.
 Standard tank capacity, Rev-3 2T -3.0 litres, Evo 09-12 2.6 litres and 2013-17 2.9 litres of fuel.
 The extra fuel tank uses a siphon system, which draws the fuel from the extra tank first.
 It is very easy to fit to any trials bike and fits very neatly onto the bike.
-For most riders I think this is a good modification.
+For most riders we think this is a good modification.
 Make sure the pipes are the same as the photo with the pipe from the raised connector with nut goes to the fuel cap breather.
-They are available from us about £50.00 + VAT.
-This cannot be fitted to a 2017 bike as the regulator is positioned behind the front number board.
+This cannot be fitted to a 2017-18 bike as the regulator is positioned behind the front number board.